Slovenia's Hiking & Trekking Highlights

 With our friendly hiking guides, you’ll meet interesting people and savour some first-class Slovenian food, beer and wine.
 At the same time, you’ll discover our national heritage of honour, pride and courage!

-In the afternoon, our cheerful trip guide will meet you in your hotel in Ljubljana.
+In the evening, our cheerful trip guide will meet you in your hotel in Ljubljana.

-From there you’ll go for a welcome drink on the banks of the Ljubljanica river.
+From there you’ll go for a welcome drink in Ljubljana’s lively old town.
 While sipping excellent wine or beer, you’ll first get to know your fellow hikers and then the guide will present the details of the trip, as well as answer any questions you might have.
-Afterwards, you’ll be able to explore the city on your own and enjoy its vibrant old centre with green parks and outdoor cafes on the curvy banks of the Ljubljanica river.
+Afterward, you’ll be able to explore the city on your own and enjoy its vibrant old center with green parks and outdoor cafes on the curvy banks of the Ljubljanica river.

 Meals included: /